Energy Efficiency Standards

 State Energy Plan or Vision

-In late 2015, the Iowa Economic Development Authority (IEDA) and the Iowa Department of Transportation were tasked with preparing an Iowa state energy plan to set priorities and provide strategic guidance on Iowa’s energy future.
+In late 2015, the Iowa Economic Development Authority (IEDA) and the Iowa Department of Transportation (DOT) were tasked with preparing an Iowa state energy plan to set priorities and provide strategic guidance on Iowa’s energy future.
 The planning process concluded with the release of the final Iowa Energy Plan in December 2016.
-Discussions regarding implementation of the plan’s objectives are ongoing within the state.
+Iowa is now in the implementation stage of the plan.
+In September 2018, the Iowa Energy Office released a progress report.

 State Agency Energy Reduction Requirement